 11.11.2.4 Key confirmation with FILS authentication

-Key confirmation for FILS Authentication is an Association Request followed by an Association Response.
-The Association Request and Association Response shall be protected using KEK.
+Key confirmation for FILS Authentication is [CID 2495] implemented by an (Re)Association Request followed by an (Re)Association Response.
+The (Re)Association Request and (Re)Association Response shall be protected using KEK.

-11.11.2.4.1 Association Request for FILS key confirmation
+11.11.2.4.1 (Re)Association Request for FILS key confirmation

-The STA constructs an 802.11 Association request frame for FILS Authentication per section 8.3.3.5 (Association Request frame format).
+The STA constructs an 802.11 (Re)Association request frame for FILS Authentication per section 8.3.3.5 ((Re)Association Request frame format).
 Hashing functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.27.3 (AKM suites)).

-For FILS shared key authentication, the Key Auth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the STA’s nonce, the AP’s nonce, the STA’s MAC address, and the AP’s BSSID, in that order:
+For FILS shared key authentication, the Key-Auth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the STA’s nonce, the AP’s nonce, the STA’s MAC address, and the AP’s BSSID, in that order:

 Key-Auth = HMAC-Hash(KCK, NSTA | NAP | STA-MAC | AP-BSSID).

 Where Hash is the hash function specific to the negotiated AKM.
-For FILS public key authentication, the Key Auth field of the Key Confirmation element is a digital signature, using the STA's private key, of the negotiated hash function on a concatenation of the STA’s public Diffie-Hellman value, the AP’s public Diffie-Hellman value, the STA’s nonce, the AP’s nonce, the STA’s MAC address, and the AP’s BSSID, in that order:
+For FILS public key authentication, the Key-Auth field of the Key Confirmation element is a digital signature, using the STA's private key, of the negotiated hash function on a concatenation of the STA’s public Diffie-Hellman value, the AP’s public Diffie-Hellman value, the STA’s nonce, the AP’s nonce, the STA’s MAC address, and the AP’s BSSID, in that order:

 Key-Auth = SigSTA[Hash(gSTA | gAP | NSTA | NAP | STA-MAC | AP-BSSID)].